The easy sewing machine for hassle-free sewing

 Simple selection by button or screen.
 Length and width often pre-set for optimal results.

 Limited.
-Buttonholes often in 4 steps, no speed control.
+Buttonhole often in 4 steps, no speed control.

 Budget

-A slightly higher entry price, but becoming more widespread.
+A slightly higher entry price, but becoming more common.

 Ideal for...